 Modern genomics is moving away from a single linear reference toward the pangenome — many genomes represented together, usually as a graph, so that all the variation between individuals is in the picture rather than flattened into one consensus.
 But a pangenome is only useful if you can search it: given a sequencing read, you need to find where it matches, and you need that to be fast even when the graph encodes thousands of genomes.

-For a single linear genome we have a beautiful answer to this: the Burrows–Wheeler Transform and the FM-index — the machinery underneath aligners like Bowtie and BWA — which let you index a genome once and then answer queries in time that scales with the query, not the genome.
+For a single linear genome we have a beautiful answer to this: the Burrows-Wheeler Transform (BWT; Burrows and Wheeler, 1994) and the FM-index (Ferragina and Manzini, 2005), which let you index a genome once and then answer queries in time that scales with the query, not the genome.
 The natural question for pangenomes is whether the same trick works on a graph.
 Remarkably, for a special class of graphs, it does.
-Those are Wheeler graphs, and they’re the elegant structure quietly underpinning graph-based pangenome indexes.
+Those are Wheeler graphs (Gagie et al., 2017), and they’re the elegant structure quietly underpinning graph-based pangenome indexes.

-WGT, the Wheeler Graph Toolkit, is the software we built to make Wheeler graphs something you can actually work with.
+WGT, the Wheeler Graph Toolkit (Chao et al., 2023), is the software we built to make Wheeler graphs something you can actually work with.

 What’s a Wheeler graph — and why it was hard to use

-A Wheeler graph, introduced by Gagie, Manzini, and Sirén in 2017, is a directed, edge-labeled graph whose nodes can be put in a special order — one that generalizes the sorting at the heart of the BWT.
-When such an ordering exists, all the fast FM-index query machinery carries over to the graph.
-In other words, a Wheeler graph is exactly a graph you can index and search like a BWT.
-That’s why they form part of the basis for pangenome tools such as vg.
+A Wheeler graph is a directed, edge-labeled graph whose nodes can be put in a special order — one that generalizes the sorting at the heart of the BWT.
+That order supports compact BWT-like indexes and efficient path queries on the graph.
+This connection is why Wheeler graphs form part of the theoretical basis for pangenome tools such as vg (Garrison et al., 2018).

 Here’s the catch that motivated us.
 Given some graph you’ve built, is it a Wheeler graph — does a valid ordering exist?
-That recognition problem is NP-complete in general, and hard even to approximate.
-A theoretical algorithm had been proposed (by Gibney and Thankachan), but there was no working implementation — no way to actually feed it a graph and get an answer.
+That recognition problem is NP-complete in general, and hard even to approximate (Gibney and Thankachan, 2019).
+A theoretical algorithm had been proposed, but there was no working implementation — no way to actually feed it a graph and get an answer.
 And beyond recognition, there were no practical tools to visualize a Wheeler graph, or to generate example graphs to test ideas on.
 The concept was foundational, and yet almost untouchable in practice.

 What WGT is